ik4ito/robot-controls-ui/README.md

 Update 1:
 I made an additional file that is named "fetch.php".
-This file shows the ID of the last input and the input direction.
-The addition of this file needed a change to the UI page, I converted it to php so that I can include the fetch page inside it.
-I did this so that I try as much as possible to make the requirements without any additional dependencies, so it is a much easier UI to run in any device without worrying about installing dependencies and third-party apps.
+This file shows the ID of the last input and the input direction. ~~The addition of this file needed a change to the UI page, I converted it to php so that I can include the fetch page inside it.
+I did this so that I try as much as possible to make the requirements without any additional dependencies, so it is a much easier UI to run in any device without worrying about installing dependencies and third-party apps.~~ __READ UPDATE 2__

 ![image](https://github.com/ik4ito/robot-controls-ui/assets/20155686/2db09131-5bae-4297-994c-1fc682dbf40d)